PART 5201 FEDERAL ACQUISITION REGULATIONS SYSTEM

 (b) Delegation of authority.
 The authorities assigned or delegated within NMCARS may be delegated or redelegated, unless otherwise restricted.

-(a)(1) DoN peer reviews shall be performed on solicitations and contracts with estimated values at $50,000,000 or more (including options).
-If using multiple award procedures, one Peer Review shall apply for all resulting contracts.
-Annex 8 contains additional Peer Review guidance.
-When Peer Reviews are required to be conducted by Director of Defense Procurement and Acquisition Policy (DPAP), the HCA shall notify DASN(AP) by email at RDAJ&As.firstname.lastname@example.org with the subject “DFARS 201.170 – Request for DPAP Peer Review” 7 days prior to requesting the review from DPAP.
+(a)(1) If using multiple award procedures, one Peer Review shall apply for all resulting contracts.
+When Peer Reviews are required to be conducted by Director of Defense Procurement and Acquisition Policy (DPAP), the Head of the Contracting Activity (HCA) shall notify DASN(AP) by email at RDAJ&As.email@example.com with the subject “DFARS 201.170 – Request for DPAP Peer Review” 7 days prior to requesting the review from DPAP.

 (2) Peer Review Rolling Forecast Report.
 By the 25th day of each month, HCAs shall submit a rolling forecast of acquisitions requiring peer reviews by DASN(AP) or Director of DPAP, in the format prescribed by Annex 8, Peer Review Program.
 Submit the required information to DASN(AP) by email at RDAJ&As.firstname.lastname@example.org with the subject “DFARS 201.170 - Peer Review Rolling Forecast.”

-(2) Performance Based Logistics (PBL) acquisitions with a value greater than the approval authority defined in FAR 6.304(a)(4), whether sole source or competitive, shall have a DASN(AP) Peer Review.
-Submit the peer review package to DASN(AP) by email at RDAJ&As.firstname.lastname@example.org with the subject “DFARS 201.170 – DASN(AP) PBL Peer Review.”
+(b) The HCA shall be responsible for conducting and approving peer reviews unless the approval authority is DASN(AP) or DPAP.
+Peer reviews shall be performed on solicitations and contracts with estimated values at $50,000,000 or more (including options).
+For peer reviews with estimated values greater than $250,000,000 including options, the HCA shall establish a Peer Review Board to include contracting personnel, at the grade of GS-14 (or equivalent) or higher, from outside of its activity (i.e., from another HCA).
+Performance Based Logistics (PBL) acquisitions with an estimated value greater than the approval authority defined in FAR 6.304(a)(4), whether sole source or competitive, shall have a DASN(AP) Peer Review.
+Submit the PBL peer review package, in accordance with Annex 8, to DASN(AP) by email at RDAJ&As.email@example.com with the subject "DFARS 201.170 - DASN(AP) PBL Peer Review."

-(4) Peer Reviews for Supplies.
-The HCA shall establish procedures for the conduct of these peer reviews using the thresholds at FAR 201.170(b).
+(ii) Supplies.
+The HCA shall establish procedures to conduct peer reviews

 (S-91) If a waiver from the peer review process is desired, submit the procurement history, rationale and specific circumstances surrounding the request, including impact to the program if a waiver from the peer review process is not granted, approved by the Deputy/Assistant Commander for Contracts of the cognizant HCA, without power of redelegation, to DASN(AP) by email at RDAJ&As.email@example.com with the subject “NMCARS 5201.170(b)(S-91) - Peer Review Waiver Request.”